How to Choose a PA Speaker

 Although a 3-way speaker may in theory cover a broader range of sound, at the end of the day, a better-quality speaker will usually produce better audio, no matter the range.

-Dual Concentric Speakers
+Dual COncentric Speakers

 Unlike standard 2-Way driver designs where you have two separate drivers, Dual Concentric speakers consist of two drivers physically merged into one.
 The high frequency unit is positioned behind the low frequency driver, so that they are on the same axis.
 Sound is emitted from exactly the same point and delivered through the centre of the low frequency cone which delivers a spherical wave front, ensuring even dispersion in the horizontal and vertical planes, providing exceptional off-axis performance.